foresle/pz_energy_drink/README.md

 ## The mod for Project Zomboid game.

-This mod adds the multiple energy drinks to the game.
+This mod adds the two energy drinks to the game.

+### The future tasks:

+- [ ] Change the icons
+- [ ] Fix problem with drinking animation